Language: EN

 What is code indentation

 Personally, I don’t care.
-What is important is that you be consistent with the style you choose within the same project, and aligned with the style guidelines of the company or organization you collaborate with.
+What is important is that you are consistent with the style you choose within the same project, and aligned with the style guidelines of the company or organization you collaborate with.

-Non-significant indentation
+Non-significant Indentation

-In these languages, the code structure is defined by using braces {} or other specific keywords like end to delimit code blocks.
+In these languages, the structure of the code is defined using braces {} or other specific keywords like end to delimit code blocks.

-public static void CalcularDescuento(decimal precio)
+public static void CalculateDiscount(decimal price)

 {

-// <---- that indentation is merely visual
+// <---- that indentation is purely visual

-if (precio > 100)
+if (price > 100)

 {

-decimal descuento = precio * 0.1m;
+decimal discount = price * 0.1m;

-decimal precioFinal = precio - descuento;
+decimal finalPrice = price - discount;

 }